 19. Women talking to woman police officers

 “Policewomen in Afghanistan should be well trained and carry out their work properly,” explains a female police officer in Kabul, the capital of Afghanistan.
 The number of policewomen in the country has increased tenfold over a period of ten years.
-At the start of the 2000s they numbered a few hundred and now there are about 3000 of them.
+At the start of the 2000’s they numbered a few hundred.
+In 2017 there were about 3000 of them.
 Despite this, women still only account for about two per cent of all police officers in Afghanistan.

 Photo: Marai Aref Karimi/Lehtikuva/AFP Photo, graphics: Juho Hiilivirta